david-04/shortycut/src/docs/web-server.md

 [http://localhost:4171/](http://localhost:4171/)

-If accessed through a web server (and not loaded directly from the disk drive), ShortyCut is detected automatically by the browser and can be added to the the search engines:
+If accessed through a web server (and not loaded directly from the disk drive), ShortyCut is detected automatically by the browser and can be added to the search engines:

 ![](img/web-server-discover.png)